Reader in Curatorial Practice and Place, Co-curator of In Certain Places

-Elaine Speight is Reader in Curatorial Practice and Place, and co-principal investigator of In Certain Places – an art-led research project, which brokers connections between people and places.
+Elaine Speight is Reader in Curatorial Practice and Place, and co-curator of In Certain Places – an art-led research project, which brokers connections between people and places.
 Elaine has written about place-based art and curatorial practice for various publications and presented her work at international events.
 She supervises post-graduate art practice-based research projects which examine aspects of place.
 Elaine is a trustee of the arts organisation Art Gene and a regional chair of the Contemporary Visual Arts Network (CVAN).

 Elaine’s research interests surround the capacity of art to interrogate, mediate and critique the connections between people and place, and the relationship between art practice and research.
 Since joining the University in 2013, she has led a number of projects as co-curator of In Certain Places.
 These include The People’s Canopy (2015) – a two-storey high pedal-powered architectural structure, developed in collaboration with Beijing-based People’s Architecture Office; The Expanded City (2016 – 21) – a three-stage programme of art-led research, commissioned by Preston City Council to inform an extensive housing and infrastructure scheme; and Practising Place (2013-19) – a long-term interdisciplinary project, which has built collaborative partnerships between artists and academics from across the UK.